surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.14.1-dev.2 =
+= 4.14.1 =

-(2018/09/28) Moved all column related options from the SSO &gt; Advanced &gt; Custom Meta tab to a new Table Columns tab.
+(2018/09/29) Moved all column related options from the SSO &gt; Advanced &gt; Custom Meta tab to a new List Columns tab.

 = 4.14.0 =